Divya-Jain07/Vigil/docs/testing.md

 The backend contains a specific `application.properties` file located in `src/test/resources/` that configures tests to use a local or in-memory MongoDB database to avoid polluting the production/development database.

 ### Key Areas to Test
 1. **ThreatScoringService**: This is the most critical component.
-Write unit tests to ensure that different combinations of VirusTotal hits and Suspicious Keywords result in the correct severity (SAFE vs RISK).
+Write unit tests to ensure that different combinations of VirusTotal hits and Suspicious Keywords result in the correct severity (LOW, MEDIUM, HIGH, CRITICAL).
 2. **Controllers**: Ensure endpoints return correct HTTP status codes (200, 400, 401, 403) based on authentication states and input validation.

 ## Frontend Testing (React)